The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 The Ankole Cow Is under threat.
 It comes down to simple economics.
-They are not commercial milk-producing cows.
-It takes more land for grazing.
-Farmers and Pastoralists need to make a profit.
-Cultural Prestige that comes with Ankole Cattle has become a secondary issue.
+They are not commercial milk-producing cows; it takes more land for grazing, and farmers and Pastoralists need to make a profit.
+The cultural Prestige that comes with Ankole Cattle has become a secondary issue.

 The Ankole Cattle is one of the most attractive cows on the planet.
-Though not wildlife, they have a certain magnetic tourist appeal to them, and Lake Mburo is in the very heart of what used to be Ankole Cattle country.
-The two have in the past and now in the present and future have gone hand-in-hand.
-They are not a significant nuisance to the wildlife found in the park, and tourists are delighted to see them.
+Though not wildlife, they have a magnetic tourist appeal to them, and Lake Mburo is in the heart of what used to be Ankole Cattle country.
+The two have gone hand-in-hand in the past and now in the present and future.
+They are not a significant nuisance to the wildlife in the park, and tourists are delighted to see them.

-The Ankole Cattle as a Tourism attraction only logical.
-The Motto of the Uganda Wildlife is conserving for future generations.
+The Ankole Cattle as a Tourism attraction is only logical, and the Motto of Uganda Wildlife is conserving for future generations.
 Future generations will delight to see the majestic Ankole Cattle in Uganda.

-The Ankole Cows in Uganda – Rwanda – the Cattle of Kings – you will not miss them while visiting Uganda and Rwanda.
+The Ankole Cows in Uganda – Rwanda – the Cattle of Kings – you will not miss them on Safari

 Imigongo Paintings – Where Cow-Dung becomes Art: